happypeter/LGCB/index.markdown

 This [book](/LGCB/book) is in easy English talking about simple Linux stuff in a clear way.
 Learning Linux is not easy for beginners, to learn in English is very difficult for Chinese people.
-I hope this book can be helpful.
+This book is really for people who start from ZERO.

 <p><br /><b>Contact Information:</b></p>